 Uniquely identifies the device and commonly identifies its install location.
 If a name is not provided, set to its 12-character Device ID (MAC address).
 Allows up to a maximum of 50 characters.

-Information printed on the label affixed to the device by Primex when the device is configured through the device configuration.
-By default set to the first 20 characters of the clock Name.
+Information printed on the label affixed to the device only when configured through device preconfiguration.
+By default, set to the first 20 characters of the clock Name.

 Although OneVue monitors and manages the state of devices, the state change is designed to provide a function that allows a user to manually change the state of a device.

-Primary network assigned to the device.
 During its check-in sequence to OneVue, the device attempts to connect to this network first.
 If the connection fails, the device automatically attempts to connect to its alternate network.